amarseg/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?
+Now instead of looking at the total activity per day, I will look at the mean activity per time window.
+NAs were removed for the calculations.
+I also found the time interval where the activity is higher on average

 ```r
 data %>% group_by(interval) %>% summarise_at('steps', mean, na.rm = T) -> average_by_time